 You can output charts as SVGs and add them to a web page with an embed tag or by inserting the code directly into the HTML.
 Like mpld3, pygal is suited for smaller datasets.

-Cross filters example (Continuum Analytics)
+Cross filters example (Bokeh)

 Bokeh is inspired by the concepts outlined in The Grammar of Graphics.
 You can layer components on top of one another to create a finished plot—for example, you can start with the axes and then add points, lines, labels, etc.